Guide

 Your program should:

-• clearly define the value of points and rewards – they need to be tangible, understandable and provide true value
+• clearly define the value of points and rewards – they need to be tangible, understandable and provide true value.
+For example, some programs allow points to be converted into other reward programs, such as frequent flyer points, at a clearly stated ratio.

 • set reasonable milestones for members to earn those rewards and be transparent about any expiration date; these milestones ensure customers stay incentivised and keep your profit margins safe